 With this new program, Ramah Darom will build upon the expertise gained from 10 years of running its nationally recognized Camp Yofi—a 5-day camp for families of children with ASD.
 Ramah Darom will also expand the reach of the National Ramah Tikvah Network of programs in the Ramah overnight and day camps across North America that serve Jewish children, teens, and young adults with a variety of disabilities.

-Camp Ramah Darom’s Tikvah Program will be the first program in the Southeast focused on providing a traditional, immersive, Jewish summer camping experience to Jewish teenagers on the autism spectrum.
+Camp Ramah Darom’s Tikvah Program will be the first program in the Southeast focused on providing a traditional, immersive, Jewish summer camping experience to Jewish teenagers with autism spectrum disorder.
 The program will be fully integrated into a community that is steeped in Jewish celebration, learning, and ritual.

 Tikvah Director, Dr. Kaplan, received her doctorate of psychology from The Illinois School of Professional Psychology in 1996 and has decades of experience in day and residential camp programs as a camper, counselor, educator, director, and consultant.
 She is the mother of four children and has a private practice in clinical psychology.
 Since 2010, she has served as the Director of Camp Firefly, a residential summer camp program for children with social disorders.